Leo Hilokoski

-Leo Hilokoski (born 1941 Helsinki) is a Finnish bowler.
+Leo Hilokoski (1941 – February 2026) was a Finnish bowler.
 Hilokoski was the world champion in team bowling in 1975 and European champion in 1973.
 He won the personal Finnish Championship in 1978.
-Hilokoski also plays golf.
-He has scored three hole-in-ones.
+Hilokoski also played golf.
+He made three holes-in-one.

+Biography

-Hilokoski has participated in the Ballmaster Open tournament since the beginning in 1971, although he has missed a few.
+Hilokoski was born in Helsinki in 1941.
+He participated in the Ballmaster Open tournament from the beginning in 1971, although he missed a few.
 He won the tournament in 1977.
-He has got the maximum score of 300 points three times in ten-pin bowling.
+He had three perfect games in ten-pin bowling.

-He lives the winters in Málaga, where he arranges golf tours.
-His sister was also a bowler Lea Hilokoski (died 2007), who was on the best women bowlers.
+He lived the winters in Málaga, where he arranged golf tours.
+His sister Lea Hilokoski (died 2007) was also a bowler and was among the best women bowlers.

+Hilokoski died in February 2026, at the age of 84.